anksdavra/cli-img-uploader/README.md

 # cli-img-uploader
-Welcome to the cli-img-uploader wiki!
+Welcome to the cli-img-uploader Symfony 5 based app!

 This app allows you upload/remove image via CLI :100: